-During the season we offer free guided walks along the trails throughout the National Park and Slieve Carran Nature Reserve covering such topics as Burren flora, fauna and geology.
-Guided walks can also be arranged for interested groups.
+During the season, we offer free guided walks along the trails throughout the National Park covering topics such as Burren flora, fauna and geology.
+Guided walks can also be arranged for interested groups (for 4 people and more).
 Please contact us for more information.
 All of our walks are entirely free but BOOKING IS REQUIRED as places are limited.

-All non-National Parks and Wildlife Service staff wishing to provide a guided walk in the Burren National Park must APPLY FOR A PERMIT from the park Ranger.
+All non-National Parks and Wildlife Service staff wishing to provide a guided walk in the Burren National Park must APPLY FOR A PERMIT from the Park Ranger.

-Burren National Park - Mullaghmore Crossroads
+Burren National Park – Trailhead

 The Burren National Park is situated on the south-eastern side of the Burren, in north Co.
 Clare.
 To access the park, from Corofin, take the R476 to Kilnaboy.
-In Kilnaboy take the right turn (L1112) before the ruined church.
+In Kilnaboy, take the right turn (L1112) before the ruined church.
 Approximately 5 kilometres along this road you will reach a crossroads.
-There is a lay-by just before this cross roads on the right.
-Then on foot, turn right, along the ‘crag road’; Burren National Park lands are on your left.
+There is a lay-by just before this crossroads on the right.
+Then on foot, turn right, along the ‘Crag road’, Burren National Park lands are on your left.
 Please park in the lay-by not on the crag road to avoid damage to the vegetation.
 This is a public road so be careful of traffic.

 There is no charge to park in the lay-by or to enter the Burren National Park.